Provider News & Updates

 Claims Submission Requirements

-If you are submitting a claim for services ordered by a Vermont Blueprint for Health primary care provider for a qualifying service and member, there are specific claim submission requirements that must be followed for the claim to bypass the prior authorization requirements automatically.
+If you are submitting a claim for services ordered by a primary care provider for a qualifying service and member, there are specific claim submission requirements that must be followed for the claim to bypass the prior authorization requirements.
+Details are in Section 12 of our Provider Handbook.

 Working with our Pharmacy Benefit Manager (PBM), we are updating our policies and processes related to step therapy.